caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/01 DNS Enumeration.md

 >```
 >2

-Lab 3 - What is the IP of the siem.megacorpone.com host?
+Lab 3 - Automate the DNS enumeration of the megacorpone.com domain with DNSEnum.
+What is the IP of the siem.megacorpone.com host?
 >``` shell
 >kali@kali:~$ dnsenum siem.megacorpone.com
 >